jaepetto/nbjrnlctl/memory-bank/systemPatterns.md

 - Graceful degradation when API connectivity is limited

 ## Configuration Management
-- Environment variable support for sensitive data
+- Environment variable-only configuration for server deployment readiness
-- Configuration file support for persistent settings
+- Required environment variables: `nbjrnlctl_base_url` and `nbjrnlctl_api_key`
-- Clear precedence hierarchy (env vars > config file > defaults)
+- Fail-fast startup with clear error messages for missing configuration
-- Validation at startup to prevent runtime configuration errors
+- No file-based configuration to simplify deployment and security

 ## Extensibility Points
 - New command handlers can be added without modifying core routing